grafolean/grafolean/backend/API.md

+Passing parameters:
+- GET & DELETE requests: query parameters (because it's a filter)
+- POST & PUT requests: JSON in body (structures are needed), with some exceptions allowing query parameters too if simplicity is paramount

 ## Authentication

 Authentication is via standard HTTP Basic auth.
 Instead of password you need to use API token (available through UI).